- Home

 Another factor to consider is whether you think interest rates are likely to continue falling over the next few months or years, or stay higher for longer.

-Pros and cons of shorter term fixed rate savings
+Pros and cons of shorter-term fixed rate savings

 It used to be the case that the longer you were prepared to tie your money up for, the higher the interest rates you’d be offered.
-However, as mentioned, with many commentators anticipating that interest rates will continue to ease over the next couple of years, the highest returns currently can be found on shorter term fixed rate accounts rather than those offering longer terms.
+However, as mentioned, with many commentators anticipating that interest rates will continue to ease over the next couple of years, the highest returns currently can be found on shorter-term fixed rate accounts rather than those offering longer terms.

 However, opting for a short-term bond means that you’ll have to move your money more frequently to take advantage of competitive rates.
-There’s also a risk that if interest rates fall substantially over the next few months, you might have missed out on better longer term fixed rate opportunities that are available now.
+There’s also a risk that if interest rates fall substantially over the next few months, you might have missed out on better longer-term fixed rate opportunities that are available now.

 Pros and cons of fixing your savings for longer

-However, if you’re considering a long term fixed rate account, it’s really important to think about whether you’re likely to need access to your money.
+However, if you’re considering a long-term fixed rate account, it’s important to think about whether you’re likely to need access to your money.
 If you suddenly need it, you’re likely to face a chunky penalty to take your money out.
 If you don’t think you can tie your money up for so long, you might want to consider a savings bond with a shorter term, say one or two years.

 Where can you find the best fixed rate savings accounts?

-Raisin UK offers a competitive marketplace for savings, enabling you to choose from a wide selection of high interest-paying fixed rate savings accounts from 40 banks and building societies.
+Raisin UK offers a competitive marketplace for savings, enabling you to choose from a wide selection of high-interest-paying fixed rate savings accounts from 40 banks and building societies.
 These include challenger banks and those not found on the high street.

 Once you’ve compared fixed rate savings accounts and found the right account or accounts to suit your needs, you simply sign up to Raisin UK via its website or app, and apply to open.
 Raisin UK’s partner banks currently include Charter Savings Bank, Investec, Kroo Bank, OakNorth Bank, RCI Bank, and SmartSave, among others.